groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

 In JavaScript one could create a top-level name `UncheckedError` that when thrown bypasses the default `catch` clause.
 Libraries can use `UncheckedError`s to differentiate between operational errors, like a network socket closing, and programmer errors like calling a function with too few arguments.

-In adition, one could allow applications to choose whether `ReferenceError`, `TypeError`, and other built in errors inherit from `Error` or `UncheckedError`.
-Perhaps even by varrying this behavior between production and development.
+In addition, one could allow applications to choose whether `ReferenceError`, `TypeError`, and other built in errors inherit from `Error` or `UncheckedError`.
+Perhaps even by varying this behavior between production and development.
 It would be our recommendation to always inherit builtin errors from `UncheckedError` but it's easy to allow both.

 e.g.